 The main points are summarized as follows:

-For the process of creating execution plans and associating it to the cluster, refer to Execution Plan Creating Process.
+For the process of creating execution plans and associating it to the cluster, refer to Create an execution plan.